Visa Refusal: Cancellation

 What Types of Decisions Can Be Reviewed by the AAT?

-The Administrative Appeals Tribunal (AAT) reviews a wide range of immigration-related decisions.
-Common matters that can be reviewed include:
+The Administrative Appeals Tribunal (AAT) handles reviews of various immigration-related decisions.
+Below are the common types of matters it considers:

-• If your visa application was refused by the Department of Home Affairs, you may appeal the decision to the AAT.
-This applies to various visa types, including partner visas, student visas, skilled migration visas, family visas, and others.
+When the Department of Home Affairs refuses a visa application, you can appeal the decision to the AAT.
+This includes partner visas, student visas, skilled migration visas, family visas, and others.

 Eligibility for AAT Review